-The stiffer side wall of trailer tires caused the trailer to track better behind the tow vehicle.
+The stiffer sidewall of trailer tires caused the trailer to track better behind the tow vehicle.

 “Our travel trailer originally came equipped with ST load range c tires”.

-However, they were nearing the end of their tread life so we upgraded to high spec load range d trailer tires.
+However, they were nearing the end of their tread life so we upgraded to high-spec load range d trailer tires.

-Identify How Much Load A Tire
+Identify How many loads A Tire

-If you’re unfamiliar with load ranges they identify how much load a tire is designed to carry at its industry specified pressures.
+If you’re unfamiliar with load ranges they identify how much load a tire is designed to carry at its industry-specified pressures.